 In the Formula field, enter or paste the following formula, replacing the word "support" with the word or phrase you want to search for (in lower case):

 IF (CONTAINS(LOWERCASE([Ticket subject]),"support"))Enter the search term in lower case only.
 However, the search results are not case-sensitive.
 In the example above, “Support”, “SUPPORT”, and “sUpPoRt” would all be found.

 THEN "Has this word"

 Tip: If you're working in a language other than English, read this article to help you enter Explore formulas in your language.

 - From the list of metrics, choose Tickets > Tickets, then click Apply.

 - In the Rows panel, click Add.

-- From the list of attributes, choose Calculated attributes > Contains, Tickets >Ticket ID and Tickets > Ticket Subject, then click Apply.
-The query will match the following:
+From the list of attributes, choose Calculated attributes > Contains, Tickets >Ticket ID and Tickets > Ticket Subject, then click Apply.
+The report will match the following:

 And you’re finished!
 The screenshot below shows an example of the finished result with your tickets grouped by whether or not their subject contains the word or phrase you specified.